gjwdyk/AWS-Lambda-in-CloudFormation/README.md

 # AWS Lambda within AWS CloudFormation

-This Repository is only a collection of some notes of a learning journey on how to do AWS Lambda Function from within AWS CloudFormation Stack/Template.
+This Repository is a collection of some notes of a learning journey on how to do AWS Lambda Function from within AWS CloudFormation Stack/Template.
+Most of the learning item notes are accompanied with working sample code.

 <br>